mdodic1308/witness_report/README.md

 # Spring boot based REST API for witness reporting

 ## Instructions for local running
-./gradlew bootRun    - for Linux
+./gradlew bootRun --args='--ipify.api.key=KEY'  - for Linux
-gradlew.bat bootRun   - for Windows
+gradlew.bat bootRun --args='--ipify.api.key=KEY'  - for Windows

 For overriding default configuration, you should pass the command line arguments in this format:
 --args='--name1=value1 --name2=value2'